tjhunter/karps/doc/paper/scratch.md

 It turns out that this adds a lot of structure to all the possible point transforms; in particular the transforms have to be automorphisms over the dataset monoid.

-__Proposition: neutral element__: The empty set is a neutral element:
+__Proposition: neutral element.__ The empty set is a neutral element:
 ```hs
 f {} = {}
 ```

 The following proposition justifies the programming interfaces of most distributed systems:

-__Proposition: characterization__: All the point transforms can be uniquely characterized by their operations on elements.
+__Proposition: characterization.__ All the point transforms can be uniquely characterized by their operations on elements.
 More precisely, by the point function:
 ```hs
 point_f :: a -> [b]